Board of Directors

 I have been involved in education for the past twenty years.
 Before becoming Chief Academic Officer, I was a teacher, a building assistant principal, a principal, a district assessment and evaluation director.
 I am responsible for improving student achievement in Spokane Public Schools by working with administrators, instructional staff and members of the assessment department.

-Director of Secondary Curriculum, Spokane Public Schools
+Director, K-12 Curriculum, Spokane Public Schools

 I have been involved in public education for nearly twenty years, serving as a teacher, instructional coach, building administrator, and district administrator.
 I believe strongly in the power and role of public education.
 As an educator, books are at the heart of nearly every aspect of my life.
 They serve as a place I go for answers, a place I go for connection, and a place I go for wonder.
 Books have always served as a bridge between myself and others and the library has been the venue that has made all those things possible.

-Director of Convention and Visitor Services, Visit Spokane
+Director of Destination Services, Visit Spokane

 I’m an explorer and investigator of regional attractions.
 As the director of convention services at Visit Spokane, I connect convention planners with regional resources.
 I assist in planning tours, finding venues and speakers and uncovering the components necessary for my clients to stage a successful program.